 The add-on value of geographical data enrichment

 At the point where an initial model is built, the first step is done.
 Now let us customize the engine of our vehicle and put the best pieces together to get the best fit and the maximum performance from it by enriching the existing elements with additional information, like geographical data, that can leverage the level of business understanding and make predictive analytics more efficient.

-By geographical data, we mean data with a geographical component that can be either X/Y coordinates, related to a spatial type (point, line, polygon) or linked to a geographical entity (postal code, region, province).
-From the well-known governmental census based data sources (StatsCan) to geographic data vendors producing traffic data (HERE Traffic Analytics), POIs and other business drivers (HERE, TomTom, Pitney Bowes, Environics).
+By geographical data, we mean data with a geographical component that can be either X/Y coordinates, related to a spatial type (point, line, polygon) or linked to a geographical entity (postal code, region, state/province).
+This data is available via well-known governmental census based sources (StatsCan) to geographic data vendors producing traffic data (HERE Traffic Analytics), POIs and other business drivers (HERE, TomTom, Pitney Bowes, Environics Analytics).

-In parallel to that, the advent of social data also unveil new horizons in this problematic.
-The wide collection of datasets implies a considerable number of variables and information ranging from general (average income, level of education, housing type) to specific as its deepest (monthly median money spent on junk food).
+In parallel, the advent of social data has also unveiled new perspectives.
+The wide collection of datasets implies a considerable number of variables and information ranging from general (average income, level of education, housing type) to specifics, such as monthly median amount spent on junk food.

 Looking for additional enrichment datasets?
 Korem experts can help you select the best dataset from our large data portfolio.